Lance Lynn seems to be the pitcher some St. Louis Cardinals fans love to hate.

 Brewers miracle of science Ryan Braun entered the game Monday batting .295 with three homers and 10 RBI over the first two weeks of the season.
-In the first inning, Lynn faced Braun with a runner on thanks to a bloop single.
-Lynn coaxed Braun to hit into a tailor-made double play.
-And then to prove it was no fluke, Lynn struck out Braun the next two times he came to the plate on his way to 11 whiffs on the night.
+In the first inning Lynn faced Braun with a runner on thanks to a bloop single.
+Lynn Coaxed Braun to hit into a tailor-made double play.
+And then the prove it was no fluke, Lynn struck out Braun the next two times he came to the plate on his way to 11 whiffs on the night.

 Now I am not saying that Lynn is comparable to Adam Wainwright and Michael Wacha at the front end of the Cardinals rotation.
 Those guys are very rare, elite talents.
 But Lynn isn't banking a nine-figure annual salary.
 He's still a relatively young -- and an extremely cheap, by Major League Baseball standards -- starting pitcher.
 He makes fifth starter money but piles up the wins to the tune of a 36-17 record since the start of the 2012 season.
 During that span he has a very respectable 3.89 earned run average.